 PUBLIC WATER SUPPLY

 The town of Hanover’s Water Department has an informative website describing the sources of water being treated and distributed as well as other useful information.
-The Annual Water Quality Report can be found at: Hanover Annual Water Report.
-Town water reports typically come out within 6 months of the end of the previous calendar year.
+Information on the town’s water quality can be found at the following link: Hanover Water Quality.